scottyschup/ruby-curriculum/the-web/oauth.md

 friends, too?
 How could we revoke Instagram's access to our Facebook account short of changing our password?

-OAuth (and OAuth 2.0) is the authentication scheme that solves way these problems are solved.
+OAuth (and OAuth 2.0) is the authentication scheme that Facebook and many other top sites use to solve this problem.

 ## A solution: OAuth